 Originally developed to fight acne, remove dead skin cells, and clear out pores, scientists soon realized that retinoids were extremely effective at fighting the signs of ageing.

-Advantages and disadvantages of retinol
+Retinol products: Advantages and disadvantages

 - Retinoids such as Retinol are super effective at reducing lines, smoothing out skin texture, and regularizing skin tone.